(First published July 2018) Updated November 2024, October 2025.

 Good me, I love popping little foods into my mouth.

-Poor me, I feel tense or sad when I decide to stop or when I come to the end of the meal or snack.
+Poor me, I feel tense or sad when I decide to stop or when I come to the end of a meal or snack.

 Poor me, now I have two tensions: my ongoing tension, and the tension from stopping pleasure.